 Panel Discussion: Solutions on a Local Level

-- Amanda Jasso, Equity and Inclusion Program Manager, Equity Office, City of Austin, TX
+- Amanda Jasso, Interim Equity Officer, City of Austin, TX

 - Michelle Melendez, Director, Office of Equity and Inclusion, City of Albuquerque, NM